facebook

 2. Elkmont Nature Trail

-The Elkmont Nature Trail is the perfect easy hike in the Great Smoky Mountains when you’re looking for a short, easy hike for a family.
+The Elkmont Nature Trail is the perfect choice for those looking for easy hikes in the Smoky Mountains when you’re looking for a short, easy hike for a family.
 It’s a self-guided nature trail that is a little less than a mile long.
 This trail is great for learning about the Elkmont area and its rich history.
 Plus, you can find a cool troll bridge a little ways off the trail!

 3. Andrews Bald